 The SRTE system generates an email to students to announce the availability of their SRTEs.
 This message includes instructions on where to complete and how long they are available.
-Email reminder messages are sent to students who have outstanding forms to complete.
+Three additional email reminder messages are automatically sent to students who have outstanding forms to complete.

 For a course that runs the traditional fifteen-week semester, SRTEs are offered the last two weeks of classes.
 During this period, students may take as much time as needed to complete their SRTEs.
 They also have the option to start, save, and return to their SRTE in order to complete and submit it prior to the end of the offering period.

-Students have told us they are more compelled to complete a feedback survey if the information will be used to make improvements in the class.
+Faculty are the most important determinant of student participation.
+Students are more likely to complete the SRTEs if they know that faculty value their feedback and use it to make improvements in the class.
 In general, it is good practice for faculty to communicate how they have incorporated past feedback into the course (e.g., included more teamwork, added visual examples, reordered topics).